SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Failover_switch_Cassandra_Cluster.md

 ## Affected versions

-Failover systems with a Cassandra Cluster database.
+Failover systems running DataMiner version 10.4.2 or higher in conjunction with a Cassandra Cluster database.

 ## Cause

 The problem is probably caused by inefficient alarm distribution queries sent by SLASPConnection to SLDataGateway.

-## Workaround

-None.

 ## Fix

+No fix is available yet.

 ## Description